-Non-immigrant visas for America come in a profusion of formats, each designed to cater for specific groups of temporary applicants.
-Unlike the United Kingdom, where the Highly Skilled Migrant programme or HSMP allows candidates to undertake UK immigration to seek and carry out employment as they fit, in most cases the United States requires a job offer to be in place for economic migrants.
-With the exception of some permanent categories for those with extraordinary or exceptional ability, candidates wishing to live and work in the US will need to be in possession of a guaranteed, permanent full time job offer from a US based company.
-This is true of the H1-B (and its derivative the H2 visa), generally the most popular work based United States visa, which functions much like a UK work permit application.
+Non-immigrant visas for America come in a profusion of formats, each designed to cater to specific groups of temporary applicants.
+Unlike the United Kingdom, where the Highly Skilled Migrant Programme or HSMP allows candidates to undertake UK immigration to seek and carry out employment as they fit, in most cases the United States requires a job offer to be in place for economic migrants.
+With the exception of some permanent categories for those with extraordinary or exceptional ability, candidates wishing to live and work in the US will need to be in possession of a guaranteed, permanent full-time job offer from a US-based company.
+This is true of the H1-B (and it’s derivative of the H2 visa), generally, the most popular work-based United States visa, which functions much like a UK work permit application.
 Those who do not qualify for H1 visas may apply through the L1 visa, which once again is based upon a job offer and operates in a similar manner to the Intra Company Transfer or ICT in the UK.

 Permanent Immigration to the United States

 Whilst the options for permanent American immigration are not as numerous as those for temporary relocation, there are nonetheless several methods through which permanent resident status can be obtained.
 The process of applying for a Green Card can be an exceptionally long one, taking a number of years to complete.
 As a result, it is worth noting that a common practice is to enter the country through one of the temporary routes to working in America, visas such as the H1-visa for example, and to begin the permanent immigration process at the same time.
 H1- visas can be prolonged through applying for an American visa extension and since this route may endure for 5 or 7 years, proceedings for permanent residency in America can be initiated and can be allowed to progress separately during this time.